saisandeepvaddi/react-auth-firebase/README.md

     * password: string

 * signUpWithEmail: Function

   * description: method to sign up new user
   * arguments
     * email: string
     * password: string

+* signInWithGoogle: Function

+  * description: method to sign in using Google oAuth
+  * arguments: none

+* googleAccessToken: String
+  * description: Gives a google access token to access Google APIs
+  * will be _null_ if returnAccessToken is false in authConfig

 - signOut: Function